Google Optimize is an extremely useful tool for anyone running an e-commerce sit.

-The easiest way to understand the difference between the two is this: Optimize runs the experiments while GA provides the data.
+The easiest way to understand the difference between Google Optimize and Google Analytics is this: Optimize runs the experiments while Analytics provides the data.

-While it is possible to have GA without Optimize, that’s like having peanut butter without the jelly, it’s just not as good.
+While it is possible to have Analytics without Optimize, that’s like having peanut butter without the jelly, it’s just not as good.

-When paired together, GA and Optimize allow you to have a centralized, integrated platform where Optimize builds and runs the test while GA tells you which variant is performing best based on the data you are tracking (revenue, conversion rate, average order value, etc).
+When paired together, Analytics and Optimize allow you to have a centralized, integrated platform where Optimize builds and runs the test while Analytics tells you which variant is performing best based on the data you are tracking (revenue, conversion rate, average order value, etc).

-So whatever you need to track－ from Google Analytics to Shopify, Woocommerce to Recharge, Salesforce, and more－ will be easy to do in Google Optimize.
+So whatever you need to track－ from Google Analytics to Shopify, Woocommerce to Recharge, Salesforce, Salesforce to INSERT and more－ will be easy to do in Google Optimize.

 There is a step-by-step guide to linking your Google Analytics to Google Optimize here.